Diabetes 2024: Essential Knowledge Everyone Must Know!

 7. Blackberries, Strawberries, or Raspberries:

-• These fiber-rich berries are low in carbs and high in antioxidants.
+• These fibre-rich berries are low in carbs and high in antioxidants.

 • Pair them with a dollop of unsweetened whipped cream for a treat.